 The Membership Rewards points you earn on this card can be transferred to 18 airline or three hotel loyalty programs, including Hilton Honors.
 Be warned, though — you’ll pay up to $99 for points transfers.
 When you book airline travel on the card via Membership Rewards, there are no blackout dates or seating restrictions, and your points don’t expire.

 Members have access to the Platinum Card Concierge, which has trained staff to help with services such as custom travel itineraries, restaurant reservations and tickets to sports and entertainment events.
-The card also comes with cell phone protection, return protection, extended warranties and free Boingo internet access at more than 1 million hotspot locations worldwide.
+The card also comes with cellphone protection, purchase protection, return protection, extended warranty, trip delay insurance, and trip cancellation insurance.

 Check out our review of The Platinum Card® from American Express.